AKissMail/MIRAGEXR_AI_service-backend/readme.md

 ## Introduction

-The MirageXR AI service backend extends the capabilities of the MirageXR project by adding a wrapper to external AI services for advanced dialogue functionalities.
-It serves as a facade to different LLMs, STT, and TTS models, providing endpoints that incorporate RAG patterns for dynamic conversation flow that is context aware.
+The MirageXR AI service backend extends the capabilities of the MirageXR project by adding a wrapper for external AI services for advanced dialogue functionalities.
+It serves as a facade for different LLMs, STT, and TTS models, providing endpoints that incorporate RAG patterns for a dynamic, context-aware conversation flow.
 The backend also includes a data pipeline to manage and store various documents within a corpus, making it a versatile tool for dialogue management in XR environments.
-The Backend can process PDF, TXT, HTML and CSV files.
-We recommend to use PDF, HTML and TXT since the CSV feacher is an experimental and can lead to unexpected outputs.
+The backend can process PDF, TXT, HTML, and CSV files.
+We recommend using PDF, HTML, and TXT, as the CSV feature is experimental and can lead to unexpected outputs.

-At the moment the Project has an focus otn the use case of second language aqustion for Norwegan leaners.
-With that focus some fetchers are included the datapiplien that mai dose not work well in other lunagedeges like a LTX score.
+The project currently focuses on the use case of second language acquisition for Norwegian learners.
+With that focus, some features are included in the data pipeline that might not work well with other languages, such as an LTX score.

 ## Features